willshuttleworth/cnes/README.md

-## summer project 2023: nes emulator written in C with SDL
+## nes emulator written in C with SDL

 * in progress
 * beginning to work on ppu